 According to Spinnato, switch to a cream-based facial cleanser during the winter months if you are currently washing your face with soap.
 “Cleansers often have built-in moisturizers, which mean that it won’t strip away the natural moisture in your skin,” he says.
 Ones with skin-softening, hydrating ingredients, like olive oil, like Sunday Riley Ceramic Slip Cleanser, are your best bet.

 Keeping the skin’s pH in check is essential.
 Pekar says that with the cold season, the skin tends to get dry and sensitive, or, on the other hand, it can overproduce oil to protect itself against the cold air.
 That’s why a balancing toner is necessary; they help keep the skin in check and prevent it from becoming too dry or oily (skin can overproduce oil to protect against cold air).

 Don’t Skimp on Exfoliating

 Skin still naturally exfoliates once winter rolls around, but it needs a little help, which is why regular exfoliation is key.
-Dr. Jacob Steiger, a board-certified facial plastic surgeon, stresses the importance of gentle yet regular exfoliation to remove dry, dead skin cells from the surface.
+Jacob Steiger, M.D., a board-certified facial plastic surgeon, stresses the importance of gentle yet regular exfoliation to remove dry, dead skin cells from the surface.
 “It also alleviates skin of excess oils and residue to reveal healthier, younger-looking skin,” he shares.